Scott Robertson (rugby union)

-Scott Maurice Robertson (born 21 August 1974) is a New Zealand rugby union coach and former player.
-He is the current head coach of the All Blacks, the men's New Zealand national team.
+Scott Maurice Robertson (born 21 August 1974) is a New Zealand former rugby union coach and player.
 Nicknamed "Razor", he played as a flanker for Bay of Plenty, Perpignan, Canterbury and the Crusaders.
 He won 23 international caps for New Zealand between 1998 and 2002.

-He was the head coach of the New Zealand U20 team, the Canterbury ITM Cup team, and the Crusaders in Super Rugby.
-With the Crusaders, he won seven consecutive Super Rugby championships, from 2017 to 2023.
+He was the head coach of the New Zealand U20s team (2015–2016), the Canterbury ITM Cup team (2013–2016), the Crusaders in Super Rugby (2017–2023), and the New Zealand national team (2024–2026).

-During his time as Crusaders coach, not only did he win all seven finals since taking on the role, he achieved a record of 98 wins, 17 losses and 2 draws out of 117 games, making him the most successful Super Rugby coach to date since the competition began.
+As Crusaders coach, he won all seven finals, and achieved a record of 98 wins, 17 losses and 2 draws out of 117 games, making him the most successful Super Rugby coach since the competition began.

 Playing career

 Robertson grew up in Tauranga and attended Mount Maunganui College.

-After college, Robertson moved to Europe, where he played for a number of clubs, including Ards (Northern Ireland) and Ayr (Scotland).
+After college, Robertson moved to Europe, where he played for clubs including Ards in Northern Ireland and Ayr in Scotland, as a flanker.

 He played for Bay of Plenty.
 In 1996 he moved to Canterbury to play for the Crusaders in the first year of the Super 12 competition.
-He played as a flanker.
 After leaving the Crusaders, he went on to play for Perpignan (France).
 He eventually moved to Japan where he played for the Ricoh Black Rams, before retiring in 2007.